MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 To continue, you need to install these tools on an on-premises SharePoint Server web server:

-- The Microsoft Online Services Sign-In Assistant
+- Microsoft Online Services Sign-In Assistant

-- The Azure Active Directory Module for Windows PowerShell
+- Azure Active Directory Module for Windows PowerShell

-- The SharePoint Online Management Shell
+- SharePoint Management Shell

 This is most easily accomplished on a web server in your SharePoint farm because it's easier to load the  *Microsoft.SharePoint.PowerShell*  snap-in on the web servers than on servers that don't have SharePoint Server installed.

-Authentication to SharePoint Server, SharePoint Online, and Azure Active Directory requires different user accounts.
+Authentication to SharePoint Server, SharePoint in Microsoft 365, and Azure Active Directory requires different user accounts.
 For information about how to determine which account to use, see [Accounts needed for hybrid configuration and testing](accounts-needed-for-hybrid-configuration-and-testing.md).

 > [!NOTE]
-> To make it easier to complete the steps in this section, we'll open a PowerShell Command Prompt window on a SharePoint Server web server and add the modules and snap-ins that let you connect to SharePoint Server, SharePoint Online, and Azure Active Directory.
+> To make it easier to complete the steps in this section, we'll open a PowerShell Command Prompt window on a SharePoint Server web server and add the modules and snap-ins that let you connect to SharePoint Server, SharePoint in Microsoft 365, and Azure Active Directory.
 (We'll give you detailed steps on how to do this later in this article.)
 We'll then keep this window open to use for all the remaining PowerShell steps in this article.

 To install the online service management tools and configure the PowerShell window: